FlaxEngine/FlaxEngine/CONTRIBUTING.md

 ## **Want to contribute?**

-* When creating a PR for fixing an issue/bug make sure to describe as to what led to the fix as well as mentioning the relevant issue where it was first mentioned if necessary, for small and obvious fixes this is not needed.
+* When creating a PR for fixing an issue/bug make sure to describe as to what led to the fix for better understanding, for small and obvious fixes this is not really needed.
+  However make sure to mention the relevant issue where it was first reported if possible.

-* For feature PR's the first thing you should evaluate is the value of your contribution, as in, would what it bring to this engine?
+* For feature PR's the first thing you should evaluate is the value of your contribution, as in, what would it bring to this engine?
+Is it really required?
   If its a small change you could preferably suggest it to us on our discord, else feel free to open up a PR for it.

 * Ensure when creating a PR that your contribution is well explained with a adequate description and title.

-* For large contributions, generally good code quality is expected, make sure your contribution works as intended and is appropriately commented where necessary.
+* Generally, good code quality is expected, make sure your contribution works as intended and is appropriately commented where necessary.

 Thank you for taking interest in contributing to Flax!